-This is my first post of the year, and I am hoping it will help anyone who is currently feeling stuck.
-I have to confess that I just recently experienced the feeling of being “stuck” for the first time in a while.
+I recently experienced feeling stuck for the first time in a while.
 But how could this possibly happen?
 Before Christmas, everything was going very well.
-I made many sales, I had a great workout routine, and my writing was just flowing.
-I had set goals for the new year that inspired and excited me, but I just didn’t know how to start.
-I was feeling overwhelmed.
+I made many sales, I had a great workout routine, and my writing was flowing.
+I had set goals for the new year that inspired me, but I just didn’t know how to start.
 It was January 2nd, and I was sitting on the couch thinking, “Now what?”.

 I started to ask myself questions in order to figure out how this feeling of “stuckness” landed in my living room.
 I then realized that I had lost what I call “success momentum.”
-After having taking two weeks of no work at all, I was feeling a bit of a “hangover”.
+After having taking two weeks of no work at all, I was feeling a bit of a “hangover.”
 And when I say no work at all, I mean it: no emails, no writing, no marketing, and no exercise.
-Most of what I did for two weeks was traveling and eating delicious food.
+Most of what I did for two weeks was stuffing my mouth with delicious food.
 So this was my diagnosis: a holiday hangover.
 I wanted to exercise, but I was feeling heavy.
 I wanted to write, but I was feeling blocked.
 There was no way I could get 45 min of exercise done or even write 500 words.
 I realized that if I wanted to be back in the game, I had to execute a plan.

 First, I started to take baby steps.
-Yep, those famous baby steps we often hear productivity gurus talk about.
-How does one take baby steps?
-By breaking a big goal into small achievable goals, and taking it one day at a time.
+I broke big goals into small achievable goals and worked on them one day at a time.
 When it comes to my workout routine, my baby steps went like this: on January 3rd, I started out by waking up my body with a beginner’s yoga workout on YouTube.
 On January 4th, I did 15 minutes of this 45 min cardio workout.
 Phew!
 That one was hard, but I made it.
 On January 5th, my body asked for 30 min of the same workout video.
 And guess what happened on January 6th?
 I completed the whole video, and got 45 min of exercise done!

 I then applied the same idea to my writing.
-I didn’t feel like writing an entire blog post at any point during the past week, so instead I wrote short posts for my Facebook page.
+I didn’t feel like writing an entire blog post at any point during the past week, so instead, I wrote short posts for my Facebook page.
 One day I wrote 300 words, and the next day I wrote 500.
-And now, this post contains 980 words!
-Pretty amazing huh?